django/deps/draft/0000-background-workers.rst

       backend: str
       """The name of the backend the task will run on"""

+      result: Any
+      """The return value from the task"""

       def refresh(self) -> None:
          """
          Reload the cached task data from the task store